California Hall of Fame FAQs

 - Making inductees and their accomplishments part of the permanent record in the California State Archives;

-- Recording the unique stories and personal achievements of inductees in an exhibit at The California Museum, serving as the visual, encyclopedic record of the California Hall of Fame, to which new inductees are added each year;
+- Highlighting the unique stories and personal achievements of inductees in an annual exhibit at the California Museum;

 What are the criteria for induction?

-11th class: Lucille Ball, Susan Desmond-Hellmann, Mabel McKay, Mario J. Molina, Jim Plunkett, Gary Snyder, Steven Spielberg, Michael Tillson Thomas and Warren Winiarski.
+11th class: Lucille Ball, Susan Desmond-Hellmann, Mabel McKay, Mario J. Molina, Jim Plunkett, Gary Snyder, Steven Spielberg, Michael Tilson Thomas and Warren Winiarski.

 10th class: Isabel Allende, Harrison Ford, Tony Gwynn, Corita Kent, William J. Perry, Maria Shriver, Russ Solomon and George Takei.

-7th class: Gregory Bateson, Warren Beatty, Charles and Ray Eames, Dolores Huerta, Ishi, Joe Montana and Warner Brothers.
+Seventh class: Gregory Bateson, Warren Beatty, Charles & Ray Eames, Dolores Huerta, Ishi, Joe Montana and the Warner Brothers.

-6th class: Buzz Aldrin, The Beach Boys, Elizabeth Blackburn, Gregory Boyle, Doris and Donald Fisher, Magic Johnson, Ed Roberts, Carlos Santana, Amy Tan, and Roger Traynor.
+Sixth class: Buzz Aldrin, The Beach Boys, Elizabeth Blackburn, Gregory Boyle, Doris and Donald Fisher, Magic Johnson, Ed Roberts, Carlos Santana, Amy Tan and Roger Traynor.

-5th class: Edmund G. “Pat” Brown, James Cameron, John Doerr, A. P. Giannini, Merle Haggard, Anne Lamott, George Shultz, Kevin Starr, Levi Strauss, Barbra Streisand, Wayne Thiebaud, Betty White, Serena Williams and Mark Zuckerberg.
+Fifth class: Former Governor Edmund G. “Pat” Brown, James Cameron, John Doerr, A. P. Giannini, Merle Haggard, Anne Lamott, George Shultz, Kevin Starr, Levi Strauss, Barbra Streisand, Wayne Thiebaud, Betty White, Serena Williams and Mark Zuckerberg.

-1st class: César Chávez, Walt Disney, Amelia Earhart, Clint Eastwood, Frank Gehry, David Ho, Billie Jean King, John Muir, Ronald Reagan, Sally Ride, Alice Walker and the Hearst and Packard Families.
+First class: César Chávez, Walt Disney, Amelia Earhart, Clint Eastwood, Frank Gehry, Hearst family, David Ho, Billie Jean King, John Muir, Packard family Ronald Reagan, Sally Ride and Alice Walker.

-How can I nominate someone to be inducted into the California Hall of Fame?
+How can I watch the next California Hall of Fame?

 What is the California Hall of Fame medal?

-The late Los Angeles artist and 2008 inductee Robert Graham designed the California Hall of Fame medal, which is named the “Spirit of California.”
-Medals are presented to each inductee by the Governor and First Lady during the induction ceremony to commemorate their installation into the California Hall of Fame.
+The late Los Angeles artist and 2008 inductee Robert Graham designed the California Hall of Fame medal, named “Spirit of California.”
+This beautifully sculpted medal is presented to each inductee at the induction ceremony as a symbol of their installation into the California Hall of Fame.